 Increase Public Awareness, Early Detection And Diagnosis

-The Alzheimer's Association will advocate for funding for the Brain Bus program.
-The Brain Bus is a mobile outreach initiative which provides information on early detection and diagnosis, caregiver resources and care consultations.
+The Alzheimer's Association in 2020 successfully advocated for continued funding for the Brain Bus program.
+The Brain Bus is a mobile and virtual outreach initiative which provides information on early detection and diagnosis, caregiver resources and care consultations.
 The Brain Bus also targets low income, rural and culturally diverse areas that may have less direct access to healthcare and Alzheimer's education.
-With funding from the 2019 session, the Brain Bus will make over 300 stops across the state of Florida this year.
-The Alzheimer’s Association will seek to further expand this outreach program and continue to visit those most in need of education and services.
-It is critical that the current level of funding remains in place to reach individuals and families living with dementia across the state.
+With funding from the 2020 session, the Brain Bus will make over 300 stops across the state of Florida this year.
+The Alzheimer’s Association as part of this funding will expand the outreach programs and continue to visit those most in need of education and services.
+The continued funding for this program allows the Brain Bus to reach individuals and families living with dementia across the state.

 Increase Access to Home and Community-Based Services